Thoughtful Thanksgiving host/ess gifts beyond wine

 For Thanksgiving, FRESHFARM farmers markets have designated a food charity for each of their markets through a program they call the Fresh Food Drive.
 Donations are used to buy fresh foods that the organizations will use in cooking holiday meals.

-Ayanna Smith of the Escape Lounge on H Street NE has started a tradition of her own.
-From email:
+Last year, Ayanna Smith of the Escape Lounge on H Street NE started a tradition of her own.
+But I think she has moved out of the area.

 As some of you may recall, last year around the holidays I collected toiletries and new socks for the homeless and a group of families and friends went out into the streets on Christmas day to distribute them to people in need.